-Besides simply delivering convenience, telehealth is helping to close the healthcare disparity gap in traditionally underserved and vulnerable patient populations.
+Besides simply delivering convenience and flexibility with where you choose to live, telehealth is helping to close the healthcare disparity gap in traditionally underserved and vulnerable patient populations.
 From cost and time-savings to greater access to care, telemedicine is helping bridge the gap between patients and providers that distance, economic status, and legal status may have prevented in the past.

 Here we explore four domains where telehealth is showing the most promise for underserved or vulnerable patient populations: in prisons, in schools, for military personnel, veterans, and their families, and for the elderly.

 Telemedicine was first used in prisons in Florida in the late 1980s, but the technology was limited at the time and the program never gained traction.
 Now, telemedicine is actively being implemented in state prisons across the country to address the challenge of bringing affordable healthcare to this vulnerable population.

 Barriers to inmate healthcare